Creative Work and Social Impact Scholarship Funding Program (CWSIS)

 Full Submission Deadline:

-The portal for full proposal submissions is now open in the AU Competition Space (InfoReady).
+The portals for LOI and Full Proposal submissions are now open in the AU Competition Space (InfoReady).

 * All relevant documents are found in the AU Competition Space.